-9.9.7 Replace the suspension and cape.
+9.9.7 Reattach the breathing tube, suspension, and cape.

 10.0 SERVICE MAINTENANCE - APOLLO MODEL 600

 Refer to Section 9.0 for Apollo Model 20 Service Maintenance

 To prevent recontamination of the respirator, clean the respirator of dust and abrasive before maintenance.
 All maintenance must be done in a clean environment away from dust and abrasive, and outside the respirator use area.